 • Engraved Tiles

-While there are many methods of engraving depending on the material being engraved, the process in general has not changed in hundreds of years.
-With the advent and advancement in technology the process and technique for brick engraving has improved greatly over the years.
+While there are many methods of engraving depending on the material being engraved, the process, in general, has not changed in hundreds of years.
+With the advent and advancement in technology, the process and technique for brick engraving have improved greatly over the years.

 Polar Engraving, a brick engraving company, uses a hybrid method for engraving.
 The hybrid method includes laser engraving for precision as well as sandblasting to create depth and a three-dimensional look, it also helps the engravings look better and last longer.
 Our technique has not changed since 1998, and we offer a lifetime warranty on all of our engravings.